troymessina/ElectronicsLab/chapters/02DCResistors.md

 :alt: A resistor with green, blue, orange, and gold bands.
 ```
 * Calculate the resistance of the resistor shown in [](#fig:resistors:exampleBands) with green, blue, orange, and gold bands.
 * Suppose this resistor is connected to a 3 Volt battery like the image of a circuit above.
-What current will flow through the circuit?
+Using Ohm's Law in equation {eq}`eq:resistors:ohms`, what current will flow through the circuit?
 ```